1943 Atlantic hurricane season: Tropical Storm Two

 A minimal tropical storm was first discovered about 80 mi (130 km) east of Antigua and Barbuda around 12:00 UTC on August 13.
 It passed just north of the Caribbean Sea while on a west-northwest track, reaching peak winds of 60 mph (95 km/h) by early on August 16.
 It curved northwest the following day before then turning northeast between the East Coast of the United States and Bermuda.
 The storm steadily lost intensity and transitioned into an extratropical cyclone by 12:00 UTC on August 19, and it was last documented six hours later.
 In the wake of the 1943 Surprise hurricane, this was the first tropical cyclone that reconnaissance aircraft flew through and had observations reported back to the Weather Bureau during real-time operations.
+Early in its duration, the storm dropped rainfall over the Lesser Antilles, with Saint Kitts recording a peak 24-hour total of 81 mm at La Guerite.

 Hurricane Three

 The third tropical cyclone of the 1943 season was noted about 265 mi (425 km) east of Barbados around 06:00 UTC on August 19.
 Like its predecessor, the storm steered clear of the Caribbean on its west-northwest course, producing only minor squally weather across the Leeward Islands as it intensified.
 It became a hurricane around 00:00 UTC on August 20, intensified into the season's first major hurricane by 18:00 UTC on August 22, and further organized to attain its peak intensity as a Category 4 hurricane with winds of 140 mph (220 km/h) around 06:00 UTC on August 24.
 It curved northeast after passing within 165 mi (265 km) of Bermuda, where winds peaked at 81 mph (130 km/h), interacting with a high-latitude cyclone to become extratropical by 00:00 UTC on August 26.
 The post-tropical cyclone gradually lost strength and was last noted over the far northern Atlantic.